plackyhacker/Suspended-Thread-Injection/README.md

 # Suspended Thread Injection
 Another meterpreter injection technique using C# that attempts to bypass Defender.

+If you do use any of the code in these repositories **keep it legal**!

 # Introduction
 This code was written after reading [Bypassing Windows Defender Runtime Scanning](https://labs.f-secure.com/blog/bypassing-windows-defender-runtime-scanning/) by **F-Secure Labs**.
 The technique I have written isn't the same but it got me thinking about how I can inject meterpreter into a remote process and go under the Defender radar.